Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 The Paris Climate Accords outline the link between economic activity, greenhouse gas emissions (GHG), and the impacts of climate change.
 GHG  emissions, primarily made from Carbon Dioxide, are released during the combustion of fossil fuels to produce electricity.
 To reach net zero goals, we need to identify how to reduce the environmental footprints of increasingly large data centers.
 The good news is that there is also an increase in industry initiatives for environmental sustainability.
 This TAG's goal is to advocate for, develop, support, and help evaluate environmental sustainability initiatives.

+We seek to provide feedback and tools, along with promoting practices and standards.

 All activities aim to positively impact the community by changing mindset, increasing resource efficiency, and putting energy efficiency and environmental sustainability on everyone's agenda.
 We also seek to define, prevent, and identify patterns of inadvertent or overt [greenwashing](https://en.wikipedia.org/wiki/Greenwashing).

 We recognize that:
-- there is limited direction in how and much of the technology is within the early stages
+- there is little direction in how and much of the technology is within the early stages
-- balancing resource consumption with desire for performance is difficult
+- balancing resource consumption with the desire for performance is difficult
 - much of the tooling is scattered, not well tested, or not integrated with CNCF projects.
 - there is considerable inconsistency in how emissions are calculated and what is included/excluded by software in scopes of emission.

-In this light, we belive it is essential to achieve the TAG's goals by making sustainability-oriented projects, methodologies, and technologies more accessible to the community and guiding the end users to use resources efficiently to achieve sustainability and climate aligned financial goals.
+In this light, we believe it is essential to achieve the TAG's goals by creating sustainability-oriented projects, methodologies, and technologies more accessible to the community and guiding the end users to use resources efficiently to achieve sustainability and climate-aligned financial goals.

 We want projects that cover more materials, such as:
  - Standards and taxonomy that define the metrics and goals of system sustainability.
-This is similar but not limited to the existing works such as the [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md) under The Green Software Foundation.
+This is similar to but not limited to the existing works such as the [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md) under The Green Software Foundation.
  - Tooling for test, evaluation, and audit sustainability metrics during the lifecycle of software development.
- - Tooling that highlights wasted/inefficient resources (whether located in Data Centers, platforms, Cloud, etc.)
+ - Tooling designed to highlight wasted/inefficient resources (whether located in Data Centers, platforms, Cloud, etc.)
- - Tooling that improves optimization of carbon footprint/sustainability (for example, energy efficiency/carbon aware scheduling, placement, dispatchers and autoscalers for Data Centers, platforms, Cloud, etc.)
+ - Tooling that improves optimization of carbon footprint/sustainability (for example, energy efficiency/carbon aware scheduling, placement, dispatchers, and autoscalers for Data Centers, platforms, Cloud, etc.)
- - Methodology to measure Scope 1 and 2,and software sytems to manage and track scope 3 energy and carbon footprint.
+ - Methodology to measure Scope 1 and 2, and software systems to manage and track scope 3 energy and carbon footprint.

 ## Responsibilities & Deliverables

 ### In-Scope

 - Define users/personas/needs/customer demands in the power metrics/measurements/management
-- Develop methodology to assess organizational maturity and capability to implement improvements
+- Develop methodologies to assess organizational maturity and capability to implement improvements
 - Identify areas of focus on performance per Watt, power savings, etc
-- Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, recommend techniques to manage software such that the overall energy consumption and associated carbon is reduced.
+- Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, and recommended techniques to manage software such that the overall energy consumption and associated carbon are reduced.
 Formulate green/efficiency scoring methodology and procedures to evaluate CNCF projects.
-- Evaluate architectures, for example, power measurement and management as well as performance gaps
+- Evaluate architectures in regards to properties such as power measurement, and management, as well as performance gaps
 - Create recommendations to help users tie improvements to carbon net zero goals
-- Community outreach on any items within scope, for instance blogs/twitter/conferences/podcasts/meetups et cetera
+- Community outreach on any items within scope, for instance, blogs/twitter/conferences/podcasts/meetups et cetera
 - Integrate common tooling into different projects, particularly where that tooling is a CNCF project
-- Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, techniques to manage software such that the overall energy consumption and associated carbon is reduced.
+- Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, and techniques to manage software such that the overall energy consumption and associated carbon is reduced.
 - Identify, define, and develop procedures and technologies that can be used to create carbon "unit economics"
-- Enhance energy efficiency and reduce carbon footprint of CNCF projects both on-prem and Cloud services
+- Enhance energy efficiency and reduce the carbon footprint of CNCF projects both on-prem and Cloud services
 - Define, prevent, and identify patterns of overt and inadvertent greenwashing
-- Collaborate with existing efforts, especially from the standpoint of cloud native
+- Collaborate with existing efforts, especially from the standpoint of Cloud Native

 ### Out of scope
 - Form an umbrella organization beyond the CNCF